javierbyte/clashjs/README.md

 * The game will be turn based.
 Every turn we will excecute the AI of every player passing as arguments:
   * The current position and direction of the player.
   * The position of all other players.
-  * The position of the ammo.
   * A environment configuration option with:
     * Grid size.
+    * The position of the ammo.
 * Every turn a player must execute some of the following actions:
   * Move one step in its current direction. (`move`).
   * Turn into any of the four directions. (`north`, `east`, `south`, `west`).
   * Shoot. (`shoot`).
 * A player can shoot to try to destroy another player.
-The shoots have the following characteristics:
-  * A shoot have a range of 3 squares.
 * A player can collect ammo in the moment it steps over it.
-A new coin may appear in any moment of the game.
+A new ammo may appear in any moment of the game.
-* If nobody dies or collects a coin in 50 turns, the game will be considered a tie with all the survivors.
+* If nobody dies in 50 turns, the game will be considered a tie with all the survivors.

 # Game Technical Spec.